Ahkonsu/wpproatoz-snake/Readme.md

 - **Shortcode**: Add `[snake]` to a post/page and verify the game loads.
 - **Gameplay**: Start the game, move the snake, eat food, and confirm score updates and snake growth.
 - **Attributes**: Test `[snake color="green" foodcolor="#ff0000" timeout="150"]` for customization.
-- **Elementor**: Add the shortcode via Elementor’s shortcode widget and check rendering in editor and frontend.
+- **Elementor**: Add the shortcode via Elementorâ€™s shortcode widget and check rendering in editor and frontend.
 - **Debugging**: Enable `WP_DEBUG` in `wp-config.php` and check browser console for errors or logs:
   ```php
   define('WP_DEBUG', true);